 At RiskLens, we’re all about defining and refining “risk” to laser focus on what can be measured (in meaningful ways), prioritized and ultimately managed.
 When we hear loose use of terminology in the risk field, our antennae go up.

-(Failures to comply with regulations around digital operations, for instance the HIPAA rules for a hospital or the PCI rules for companies accepting credit cards, might sound like candidates for technology risk, but managing compliance is only tangentially affecting risk and should probably be treated as a distinct risk domain within organizations.)
+Failures to comply with rules or regulations around digital operations, for instance the HIPAA rules in healthcare or the PCI-DSS rules for companies accepting credit cards, might sound like candidates for technology risk, but managing compliance is only tangentially affecting risk and should probably be treated as a distinct risk domain within organizations.

 Any event that affects an organization’s ability to operate.